-- Maximum input is 100,000 BTU/hr. - Decorative gas appliance must be certified to ANSI Z21.60 "Standard for Decorative Gas Appliances for Installation in Vented Fireplaces". - Must be installed in accordance with the National Fuel Gas Code, ANSI Z223.1. - · A gas log set must incorporate a gas shutoff. - Gas Log set requires the damper to be locked fully open. - A listed automatic damper system with safety interlock may be used in this fireplace with only compatible, listed gas log sets.
-See damper system manufacturer's insturctions. - Knockouts are provided on both sides of the fireplace and in refractories for 1/2 in.
-(13 mm) iron pipe. - Seal refractory around pipe with fireplace mortar or a non-combustible sealant.
+- Maximum input is 150,000 BTU/hr. - Decorative gas appliance must be certified to ANSI Z21.60 "Standard for Decorative Gas Appliances for Installation in Vented Fireplaces". - Must be installed in accordance with the National Fuel Gas Code, ANSI Z223.1. - · A gas log set must incorporate a gas shutoff. - Gas log set requires the damper to be locked fully open. - A listed automatic damper system with safety interlock may be used in this fireplace with only compatible, listed gas log sets.
+See damper system manufacturer's instructions. - Knockouts are provided on both sides of the fireplace for 1/2 in.
+(13 mm) iron pipe. - A locating dimple (see Figure 13.2) is located on both sides of the fireplace in the molded brick panels for drilling a 1 in.
+(25 mm) diameter hole for installation of a gas line.
+After the panel is installed, drill the hole for the gas line. - Seal panel around pipe with fireplace mortar or a high temperature, non-combustible sealant.